ezodude/orra/README.md

 # 🪡 orra

-🦸 Dev-friendly platform purpose built to help you create a backend for your Agentic app.
+🦸 Dev-friendly platform providing a set of building blocks and convention to help you ship robust and reliable multi-agent apps.

 ## Why Orra?